Written by Prakriti Panwar, a grade 11 student

 This move is a huge step towards the goal of the 2016 Paris Agreement- limiting Global Warming to 2, or less than 2 degrees celsius.
 In fact, after hearing about China’s announcement, Japan and Korea too committed to zero GreenHouse Gas(GHG) goals.

 Zhang Xiliang (Director of the Institute of Energy, Environment, and Economy at Tsinghua University) and MIT’s model will be one of the main components of this goal.
 As stated by Zhang, the model is ‘the primary one to support government policy.’
-According to this plan/model, carbon discharge of something, especially gas or radiation will be allowed to rise till 2025, then there will be a ‘plateau’ or a flat period till 2035, after rapidly dropping discharge of something, especially gas or radiation to reach the goal by 2060.
+According to this plan/model, carbon emissions will be allowed to rise till 2025, then there will be a ‘plateau’ or a flat period till 2035, after rapidly dropping emissions to reach the goal by 2060.
 However, experts say that this process will be extremely expensive.

 According to Frank Jotzo, an environmental economist at Australian National University, a major cost will be the energy storage to combine ‘wind and solar at such a large scale.’
 However, battery storage cost has dropped over the last decade, so there is a possibility of costs being cut.
 There is also a probability of the involvement of nuclear power as a substitute as well, but the authorities are still mulling over it.